awsdocs/aws-snowball-developer-guide/doc_source/canceljob.md

 1. From **Actions**, choose **Cancel job**\.

-You have now canceled your job\.
+You have now cancelled your job\.